Reach out! We’re available by email or phone and can answer all of your questions.

-- N-CAL Kit
+- Assay Type Detection Kit

-- SAMPLE - Serum and Plasma
+- Sample Types Serum and Plasma (EDTA and Heparin)

-Creatinine is a metabolite of phosphocreatine (p-creatine), a high-energy phosphate that can be utilized by tissues for the production of ATP.
-Creatine either comes from the diet or synthesized from the amino acids arginine, glycine, and methionine.
-Creatine and p-creatine are converted non-enzymatically to the metabolite creatinine, which diffuses into the blood and is excreted by the kidneys.
-In vivo, this conversion appears to be irreversible and in vitro it is favored by higher temperatures and lower pH favor this conversion.
+Creatinine is a metabolite of phosphocreatine (p-creatine), a high-energy phosphate that tissues can utilize to produce ATP.
+Creatine comes from the diet, or enzymes synthesize Creatinine from the amino acids arginine, glycine, and methionine.
+Creatine and p-creatine are converted non-enzymatically to the metabolite creatinine, which diffuses into the blood with excretion by the kidneys.
+In vivo, this conversion appears irreversible, and in vitro, higher temperatures and lower pH favor this conversion.